Traccar system is based on the Netty framework.

 Initial database schema creation and subsequent database schema upgrade migrations are done using Liquibase library.
 It allows to define schema in universal format in changelog XML files and generate database-specific SQL queries at runtime.

-In Traccar system Jetty is used to serve following two main components:
+In Traccar system Jetty is used to serve the following main components:

 Following sections describe each component in more details.